butla/bultrowicz.com/cv/curriculum_vitae.en.md

 ## Soft skills

-- working in and coordinating a Scrum or Kanban team
+- coordinating a Scrum or Kanban team
 - teaching developers through thorough code reviews
 - knowledge of software legal compliance and licensing issues
 - analyzing tensions between teams within a project (do the teams have incentive to really cooperate?)

-## Experience (TODO)
+## Experience

-Ogólny schemat (podzielić je tak?
-Czy będzie domyślnie)
-1. WPROWADZENIE DO PROJEKTU I MOJEJ ROLI
-2. wyzwania/technologie
-3. trochę rozkmin nad ciekawszymi problemami

-Wydzielić różne projekty w tej samej pracy?

-### November 2019 - January 2021
+### November 2018 - January 2021
 Senior DevOps Engineer at British Telecom (BT)
 Remote, with occasional meetings in London, Ipswich, and Brentwood

-My team was developing a web application for designing telecom infrastructure and the automated initial configuration of Cisco and Juniper routers.
+I worked on a team of external contractors, tasked with developing a web application for designing telecom infrastructure and an automated initial configuration of Cisco and Juniper routers.
+To do that we had to work intensely with BT engineers from various teams, piecing together the knowledge about about company's current processes, and helping design the requested solution, that was supposed to fit into a grander project.

 We were all supposed to be universal developers, writing code, preparing its deployments and interacting with any hardware necessary.
+We didn't have a traditional team leader, which was an interesting exercise in self-organization.
-The team had 4 to 8 persons (it was growing), and it was part of a bigger project, which was around 80 people.
+My application team had 4 to 8 persons (it was growing), and the entire project team was around 80 people.

+The whole project was also part of the organization's agile transformation, with our contractor team leading the way.

-Technologies used:
+Prominent technologies used:
 - Django and Django REST Framework - most of our back-end and front-end
 - PostgreSQL - our main database
+- Kubernetes and Helm - deployments
 - Nginx - reverse proxy
+- Docker Compose - running a local, development instance of the app with its dependencies
 - Minio - serving our web app's static assets, and storing media files
-- Django REST Framework, Celery, Sentry
+- Celery - running asynchronous graphs of tasks (with the "canvas" feature)
 - ReactJS - a few more dynamic front-end pages
 - Faust - reading streams of events from other systems from Kafka
-- Redis
+- Redis - caching, Celery broker
+- Sentry - error tracking
-- TODO?
+- Prometheus - metrics

-netmiko for cisco, pyez for Juniper
+- Junos PyEZ - managing Juniper routers
+- netmiko - managing Cisco routers
+- GitLab - code repository / continuous delivery pipelines

-Factory Boy for test data setups.
+- Factory Boy - easy creation of ORM objects for tests
-- Gitlab pipelines
+- terminal servers - logging in over SSH and getting a serial port terminal to the routers

 My niches in the team were:
 - code and infrastructure design for new features
-- setting up automated tests
+- setting up automated tests and speeding them up
+- refactoring for testability
 - meticulous code reviews
 - teaching advanced Python and testable design to other team-members
-- advocating for simple and tried OpenSource solutions over heavier enterprise ones defending simple and robust open source solutions from management that was set in their enterprise way , defending simplicity and open source solutions over some enterprise products that in my judgement weren't necessary and would make it harder to maintain the platform, e.g. Postgres vs Couchbase
+- advocating for simple and tried OpenSource solutions we could control over heavier enterprise ones there wasn't enough team expertise in
+- taking care of deployments and infrastructure (along with one other team member)

-Things I introduced to the team:
+Examples of things I introduced to the team:
-- I introduced Faust for parsing Kafka.
+- Faust workers for parsing Kafka event streams;
-  It was able to use Django's synchronous ORM with the help of threadpool executors.
+  they were able to write to our database by wrapping Django's synchronous ORM code with asyncio's executors
-- Makefiles automating the local development and testing, making local workflow the same as on CI
+- Makefiles automating local development and testing;

-Main technical challenge of the project was in automatic configuration of routers (Juniper and Cisco).
-Had to go in to ones that are fresh out of the box, so netconf doesn't work yet.
-We had to go in over serial console.

-We didn't use transactional isolation for tests, we wanted to test against the real DB.
-I also tried to make as much of the code as possible not use the DB at all (separation of concerns), so we can have nice fast tests.

-Technical challenges:
-- Maintaining a Django app with Celery with canvas to run DAGs of tasks.

-Tasks were the thing that was interacting with the routers with JunosEZ (badly written) Celery was quite buggy there with the backends we've chosen

-My team had to self-organize to please many non-technical project's stakeholders and keep them impressed.

-Sentry, failure with it.

-I've learned that companies working with hardware don't write the best code.
-Also, routers would benefit a lot from just adopting Linux.
-Their OSes are bad.

-Uczyłem innych członków zespołu pisać bardziej czytelny i testowalny kod (dużo cierpliwych i skrupulatnych code review) Ustawiałem nasze CI i lokalne testy.
-Współtworzyłem nasze deploymenty do Kubernetesa przy użyciu Helm chartów.
-Zadbałem, żebyśmy mogli developować (uruchamiać i testować) nasz kod bez dostępu do korporacyjnej sieci, co zwiększało naszą produktywność.
-Czasem trochę pisałem templateów Djangowych w HTML i JS.
-Też pracowałem przy apce w Reactcie Przedstawiałem pomysły na design i broniłem ich przed szerszą publiką z różnych stron managementu.
+  they were also used in GitLab, so we had high probability that tests passing locally would pass in CI
+- enabling local development and testing (even without network connectivity) by ensuring copies or mocks of all services required by our app run in its Docker Compose
+- testing without DB isolation - it was getting in the way of many useful and realistic testing scenarios

 ### May 2017 -- September 2018